-University of Guelph, B.S.
-Environmental Science, Major in Environmental Biology
+University of Guelph, B.Sc.
+Environmental Science, Major in Environmental Biology (2015)

-I am an AnishinaabeKwe from Gull Bay First Nation and grew up in Thunder Bay, Ontario Canada.
+I am an AnishinaabeKwe from Kiashke Zaaging Anishinaabek (Gull Bay First Nation) and grew up in Thunder Bay, Ontario, Canada.
 As an Indigenous woman who studies science, I like to think of myself as a traveler between scientific and Indigenous ways of knowing.
-Throughout my undergraduate degree, I obtained employment with both non-profit and government agencies where I have had the chance to conduct a range of fisheries work such as broad-scale fisheries monitoring, fish stocking, littoral index netting, lake sturgeon drift netting, and lake trout spawn assessment, for example.
-I have had numerous contracts with the Ontario Ministry of Natural Resources and Forestry where I further developed my technical knowledge of natural resource management and conservation.
-I completed an internship as a Resource Liaison Intern where I developed and maintained partnerships with several First Nation communities regarding Community Based Land Use Planning in the Far North of Ontario.
-These positions have reinvigorated my motivation for environmental sustainability and reinforced my passion in working with Indigenous communities.
+As such, I aim to utilize a Two-Eyed Seeing approach to research.
+Whilst working for the Ontario Ministry of Natural Resources and Forestry, I further developed my technical knowledge of natural resource management and conservation while developing and maintaining partnerships with several First Nation communities regarding Community Based Land Use Planning in northwestern Ontario.
+These positions have reinvigorated my motivation for environmental sustainability and reinforced my passion in serving Indigenous communities throughout my career.

-Partners and Collaborators: Alaska Native Village of Nanwalek, Alaska Department of Fish and Game
+Partners & Collaborators: Alaska Native Village of Nanwalek, Chugach Regional Resources Commission, Alaska Department of Fish and Game

 Funding for this work is provided by the Pollock Conservation Cooperative via the Alaska Education Tax Credit Program.